Indrazar/auth-sessions-example/README.md

 # Does This Work?
 Kind of.
-It's mostly a learning experience and I have no idea what I am doing.
+It's mostly a learning experience and I have only a small idea what I am doing.
 This section will disappear once it is a more serious template.

 # Notes about Spam
 Opening this to the greater internet is likey a VERY BAD idea unless you at a minimum implement recaptcha (just an example, not a recommendation) and/or other bot mitigations.